Carbuncle (legendary creature): Etymology

 The English word carbuncle and the Spanish word carbunclo comes from the Latin carbunculus, meaning "little coal" (i.e. carbon).
 Carbunclo is used to refer to ruby because this gemstone's shine is said to resemble the glow of hot coal.
-(Note: Montecino citing RAE 1992 (Real Academia Española)) However, it is garnet and not ruby that is said to have been the mineralogical identity of the so-called "carbuncle of the ancients".
+(Note: (Montecino Aguirre 2015) citing RAE 1992 (Real Academia Española)) However, it is garnet and not ruby that is said to have been the mineralogical identity of the so-called "carbuncle of the ancients".

 In turn, the creature was named after the red gem.
-It was around the 1600s, Spanish conquistadors (Note: That is to say, 1602 book by Centenera, whom Borges considers a conquistador, since he calls Oviedo "another conquistador".) began to apply the name to a mysterious small animal they saw in South America.
+It was around the 1600s, Spanish conquistadors (Note: That is to say, (del Barco Centenera 1602), the author of which (Borges & Guerrero 1969) considers a conquistador, since he calls Oviedo "another conquistador".) began to apply the name to a mysterious small animal they saw in South America.